Lyes-Boudjabout/Lyes-Boudjabout/README.md

 ## About Me

-I am a passionate developer with a love for creating innovative solutions and working with cutting-edge technologies.
+I am a full stack developer with a love for creating innovative solutions and working with cutting-edge technologies.
 I enjoy learning new things and sharing my knowledge with the community.

-- 🔭 I’m currently working on various open-source projects.
+- 🔭 I’m currently a student in the Higher National School Of Computer Science ESI Algiers (ex-INI).
 - 🌱 I’m currently learning advanced React and TypeScript.
 - 👯 I’m looking to collaborate on interesting and impactful projects.
 - 💬 Ask me about web development, JavaScript, and open-source contributions.
-- 📫 How to reach me: [lyes.boudjabout@example.com](mailto:lyes.boudjabout@example.com)
+- 📫 How to reach me: [nl_boudjabout@esi.dz](mailto:nl_boudjabout@esi.dz)
-- ⚡ Fun fact: I love playing chess and solving puzzles.

 ## Skills

-- **Languages:** JavaScript, TypeScript, Python, HTML, CSS
+- **Languages:** C, JavaScript, TypeScript, Java, HTML, CSS
-- **Frameworks:** React, Node.js, Express, Next.js
+- **Frameworks:** React, Node.js, Express, NestJS
-- **Tools:** Git, Docker, Webpack, Babel
+- **Tools:** Git, Docker
 - **Databases:** MongoDB, PostgreSQL, MySQL

 ## Projects